maximedb/computing101/README.md

 * Eliza (easy): you can find a running API for Eliza at http://167.99.12.243:1000/docs
 * Blender (hard/expert): integrate a Blender model into your chatbot: https://huggingface.co/facebook/blenderbot-1B-distill.
 Click on "deploy" and "accelerated inference".

-## 6. Execrice 2: detect non-supported languages
+## 6. Exercise 2: detect non-supported languages
 Our model only speaks English.
 Can you integrate the language identification API offered by [TextGain](https://www.textgain.com/) to detect if a new utterance is another language than English?
 If it is not in English, answer that you do not speak the identified language.
 [API documentation for Language Identification](https://devops.textgain.com/#tag/Identification/paths/~1language/get).